Barathkalyan/NeuroAid/README.md

 ## 🪷 **Overview**

-**NeuroAid** is a full-stack mental wellness platform designed to empower users to enhance their mental health through reflective journaling, mood tracking, and AI-driven support.
+**NeuroAid** is a full-stack mental wellness platform designed to empower users to enhance their mental health through reflective journaling, mood tracking, and AI-driven support...

 By leveraging natural language processing (NLP) for emotion analysis, NeuroAid provides:
 - Personalized self-care recommendations